ChilliCream/graphql-platform/README.md

 }
 ```

-The code above defines a simple schema with one type and one field that returns a string.
+The code above defines a simple schema with one type `Query` and one field `hello` that returns a string.

-The schema would look like this:
+If you would write that schema down in the GraphQL syntax it would look like the following.

 ```graphql
 type {